Canucks-Blues stream: 2020 NHL Stanley Cup First Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Wednesday’s First Round matchup between the Canucks and Blues.
-Coverage begins at 10:30 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Friday’s First Round matchup between the Canucks and Blues.
+Coverage begins at 630 p.m.
 ET on NBCSN.
-Watch the Canucks-Blues stream at 5:30 p.m.
+Watch the Canucks-Blues stream at 6:30 p.m.
 ET on the NBC Sports app by clicking here.

-The defending champion Blues finished the regular season atop the Western Conference, becoming the first defending champ to finish the following regular season atop their conference since the 2000-01 Devils.
-But in Round Robin play, St. Louis went winless (0-2-1), blowing a third period lead in all three of their losses.
+The Canucks beat the defending Stanley Cup champs 5-2 in Game 1 on Wednesday.
+The game was tied 2-2 going into the third period before Vancouver scored three goals in the final 20 minutes to seal the win.

-The Canucks were the seventh seed in the playoffs based on regular season points percentage.
-After getting shut out in Game 1 in their Qualifying Round series against the 10th-seeded Wild, Vancouver won three straight to advance to the traditional First Round.
-The series win over the Wild was Vancouver’s first since reaching the Stanley Cup Final in 2011.
+Vancouver lost its first game of the qualifying round vs Minnesota, being shut out in a 3-0 loss.
+Since then, they have won four

 WHAT: Vancouver Canucks vs. St. Louis Blues